dd1947in/project_getting_and_cleaning_data/CodeBook.md

 Back Ground
 -----------
-	<p>Human Activity Recognition Using Smartphones dataset by   UCI Machine Learning Repository.
+	Human Activity Recognition Using Smartphones dataset by   UCI Machine Learning Repository.
 Experiments were conducted on 30 subjects performing various activities while wearing smartphone (Samsung Galaxy S II) on the waist .
-The embedded accelrometer and gyroscope reading were captured and supplied as a dataset for a "Getting and Cleaning Data Project"
-	</p>.
+	The embedded accelrometer and gyroscope reading were captured and supplied as a dataset for a "Getting and Cleaning Data Project".

 	More information about the experiment, dataset, other minute details are available at : http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones